|Bookshelf Home | Contents | Index | PDF|

 To specify these (and other) variations in how you create and deploy a clone, you use different settings in the cloning properties files, which are described in Properties File Settings for Cloning an Installation.

 The files for the Siebel Database Configuration Utilities, Siebel EAI, and Siebel Management Agent are also included if you create and deploy a clone for a Siebel Server instance for which these modules were also installed.
 However, do not use the Database Configuration Wizard on the target instance, because you already have it on the source instance.
 You must configure the Siebel Management Agent instance separately on the target computer after deploying the clone.

 The files that make up the Siebel cloning utility are provided in the file clone.zip.
-You can find clone.zip with the JAR files after you unpack the Siebel Fix Pack media zip files for Siebel CRM, for example, for version 188.8.131.52.
-For more information about obtaining the Siebel Fix Pack media, see the applicable Siebel Maintenance Release Guide on My Oracle Support, 880452.1 (Article ID).
-See also About Installing Siebel Maintenance Releases and Obtaining Siebel Installation Media Files.
+You can find clone.zip with the JAR files after you unpack the media zip files for the current release, Siebel CRM version 126.96.36.199 or version 188.8.131.52.
+For more information about obtaining the Siebel CRM media, see About Siebel CRM Releases and Obtaining Siebel Installation Media Files.
+See also the applicable Siebel Maintenance Release Guide on My Oracle Support.

 You must save or copy the file clone.zip to any computer that will be used as a source or target computer for a cloning operation.
 On each source or target computer, you use a standard unpacking tool, such as WinZip or unzip, to extract files into a directory named